Plaosan

-Candi Plaosan, also known as the 'Plaosan Complex', is one of the Buddhist temples located in Bugisan village, Prambanan district, Klaten Regency, Central Java, Indonesia, about 1 km to the northeast of the renowned Hindu Prambanan Temple.
+Candi Plaosan, also known as the Plaosan Complex, is one of the Buddhist temples located in Bugisan village, Prambanan district, Klaten Regency, Central Java, Indonesia, about 1 km to the northeast of the renowned Hindu Prambanan Temple.

 Candi Plaosan covers an area of 2000 m2 with an elevation of 148 m above sea level.
 The Dengok River is located nearby, about 200 m away.
-Candi Plaosan is surrounded by paddy fields along with vegetation such as banana and corn.
+Candi Plaosan is surrounded by paddy fields along with vegetation such as bananas and corn.

 Historical background

-Plaosan temple was built in the mid 9th century by Sri Kahulunnan or Pramodhawardhani, the daughter of Samaratungga, descendant of Sailendra Dynasty, and who was married to Rakai Pikatan in the Hindu tradition.
+Plaosan temple was built in the mid-9th century by Sri Kahulunnan or Pramodhawardhani, the daughter of Samaratungga, a descendant of the Sailendra dynasty, and who was married to Rakai Pikatan in the Hindu tradition.